-Also, consumption is lower in both periods due to the high consumption taxes while the lower second-period income tax rate triggers an increase in the second-period labour supply, which, in turn, increases second-period output $y{f,2}$.
-Savings k_2 are lower with the introduction of the consumption taxes, although the second-period income tax rate τ_2^y decreases.
-This happens because the savings decision about k_2 is made in the first period, where the income tax rate is given and equal to 0.15.
-The introduction of a consumption tax in the first period (or a flat consumption tax that affects both periods) reduces the household's first-period disposable income, which in turn reduces savings k_2 and consumption c_1 .
-Thus, there are two opposite effects on savings, where the negative effect from the introduction of the consumption tax rate in the first-period dominates the positive effect from the reduction of the second-period income tax rate.13
+Also, consumption is lower in both periods due to the high consumption taxes while the lower second-period income tax rate triggers an increase in the second-period labour supply, which, in turn, increases second-period output $y{f,2}$ .
+Savings $k_2$ are lower with the introduction of the consumption taxes, although the second-period income tax rate $\tau_2^y$ decreases.
+This happens because the savings decision about $k_2$ is made in the first period, where the income tax rate is given and equal to 0.15.
+The introduction of a consumption tax in the first period (or a flat consumption tax that affects both periods) reduces the household's first-period disposable income, which in turn reduces savings $k_2$ and consumption $c_1$ .
+Thus, there are two opposite effects on savings, where the negative effect from the introduction of the second-period income tax rate is a the first-period dominates the positive effect from the reduction of the second-period income tax rate.